 Musicianship Instruction in Rehearsals at all Levels

-Special musicianship instruction, offered by Dr. Audrey Cardany and Genviéve-Ashley Spitale, is embedded in the rehearsal schedules of all levels of choristers during the academic year (and also during the camp week).
+Special musicianship instruction, offered by Genviéve-Ashley Spitale, is embedded in the rehearsal schedules of all levels of choristers during the academic year (and also during the camp week).
 The children at the various levels are instructed differently, but the fundamental goal remains the same.

-A pre-chorister program first offered in 2013, Music and Movement serves our youngest musicians, ages 3 through 6 years.
+A pre-chorister program first offered in 2013, our Early Childhood Music Program serves our youngest musicians, ages 0 through 6 years.
 Music is a key feature of early childhood, and children are natural music makers who delight in the musical world around them.
 In this class, young musicians experience a variety of music activities designed just for them!
 Children sing, move expressively, create, and play instruments.
 While building a repertoire of songs for everyday living, children will acquire music skills and knowledge that will enrich their lives far into the future.
 In addition to acquiring early music literacy skills, making music enhances children’s understanding of their world, aids in language development, and contributes to their social and emotional well-being.

-Music and Movement sessions are offered each semester in 8-week programs.
-Please visit the Music and Movement page for more information.
+Early Childhood Music classes are offered each semester in 8-week programs.
+Please visit Early Childhood Programs for more information.